Topics

 Copied!

 Open multiple items side-by-side without leaving Eden.
-Panes let you watch a video while taking notes, compare documents, or reference research while working on a canvas — all in one view.
+Panes let you watch a video while taking notes, compare documents, or reference research while working on a project — all in one view.

 Opening a Pane